 Of course, nobody knows the future.
 Trying to beat the S&P 500 over the long run through market timing is unlikely to work.

 However, we’re not trying to outperform the S&P 500.
+The majority of active fund managers underperform the S&P 500 or their respective indices over a five and 10-year period.
 What we’re trying to do is figure out how to best invest our cash flow, or larger-than-normal cash injections, during the capital accumulation phase and vice versa.

 Here’s another historical average daily percent move of the stock market for good measure.
 It shows the average percent move is +/- 0.73%.

 Previous Bear Markets Performance

 We’ve had 11 bear markets since 1929.
 A bear market is defined as a 20% or greater sell-off.
 Let’s look at what happened during the four most recent bear markets to see what’s possible.

 1) August 1987 to December 1987